Cluster Restore Wizard

 - Select destination

 By default, your cluster resources will be restored to the same cluster from which the backup was taken.
-You can select another registered cluster as the destination, or automatically create a new EKS, AKS, or GKE cluster if a cloud account has been registered.
-If you wish to automatically create a new cluster, see the Creating a new cluster during restore section below.
+You can select another registered cluster as the destination, or automatically create a new EKS, AKS, or GKE cluster if one or more cloud accounts have been registered.

-In the Restore Transforms step, you can choose transformations that will be applied to the restore.
+In the Restore Transforms step, you can choose transformations that will be applied during the restore.
 These include:

 - Rename Namespaces